-Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics.
+Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics

-During FY 2021-2022, the City expended \$187,951 in Program Income on the HEART, VVSV, and Stuart Drive Programs.
+During FY 2022-2023, the City expended \$98,791 in Program Income on the HEART Program.
 The HEART Program provides rental assistance and supportive services for literally homeless individuals and individuals at-risk of homelessness.
-The VVSV Program provides tenant-based rental assistance to low-income seniors.
-The Stuart Drive Project provides permanent supportive housing with wrap-around services to chronically homeless individuals.

 Describe other actions taken to foster and maintain affordable housing.
-91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
-91.320(j).
+24 CFR 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
+24 CFR 91.320(j)